Ben Mirin

 Collaborators: Drew Fulton (director and cinematographer), Craig Bundy (sound engineer), Ahay An’Ala (musical collaborators), Gene Shinozaki (featured artist on MADA), Go Yama (featured artist on MADA), Andy Thomas (designer, MADA album art), The Safina Center at Stony Brook University, Centre ValBio, the Tropical Conservation Research Institute, and Ranomafana National Park

-Funded by the National Geographic Society and The Safina Center, Remixing Madagascar is a process film that follows Ben in his work as an explorer and sound artist.
-Travel across Madagascar with Ben and his team as they record rare and endangered animal voices in six national parks, transform their voices into music, and perform live concerts for local audiences each step of the way.
-Featuring a special guest performance by Ahay An’Ala (People of the Forest).
+Funded by the National Geographic Society and The Safina Center, Remixing Madagascar is a process film that follows a team of explorers as they travel across Madagascar recording rare and endangered animal voices in six national parks, transform those voices into music, and perform live concerts for local audiences each step of the way.
+The film has screened at festivals across three continents and made its public debut with an accompanying natural sounds album featuring works by leading nature musicians in Madagascar and the United States, including Ahay An’Ala (People of the Forest) from Madagascar’s Ranomafana National Park.

 Watch the film